JuliaHealth/NeuroAnalyzer.jl/README.md

 ## General remarks

-NeuroJ.jl will process both NeuroJ.EEG objects (EEG metadata header + time + epoched signals + components) and signals (single-channel or multi-channel).
-The latter have no metadata header, therefore some functions will be limited.
+NeuroJ.jl functions operate on NeuroJ objects (NeuroJ.EEG: EEG metadata header + time + epoched signals + components).

-The following conventions are used:

-- single-channel signals and time `Vector{Float64}`
-- multi-channel signals `Array{Float64, 3}` (channels × signals × epochs)
+EEG signal is `Array{Float64, 3}` (channels × signals × epochs).
 If epochs are not defined, the whole signal is an epoch, i.e. there is always at least one epoch.

 Functions name prefix:

-- `signal_` functions taking single-/multi-channel signals as an argument
 - `eeg_` functions taking EEG object as an argument
 - `eeg_plot_` plotting functions

 The majority of `eeg_` functions will process all channels and epochs of the input EEG object.
 To process individual channels/epochs, you need to extract them from the EEG object first (`eeg_keep_epoch()`, `eeg_keep_channel()` to process as NeuroJ.EEG object or `eeg_extract_channel()`, `eeg_extract_epoch()` to process as multi-channel array)

-`eeg_` and `signal_` functions use named arguments for all arguments other than input signal(s), e.g. `eeg_delete_epoch!(my_eeg, epoch=12)`.
+`eeg_` functions use named arguments for all arguments other than input signal(s), e.g. `eeg_delete_epoch!(my_eeg, epoch=12)`.

 EEG object (headers + time + components + EEG signal) is stored in the EEG structure:
 ```julia